scanhamman/ror1/README.md

 The import process recreates the tables each time.

 The id used to identify each ror entry, in all tables, is the last 9 characters of the full ROR id, i.e. the ROR URL with the prefix "https://ror.org/" removed.
-It is clearer to use only the non constant part of the ROR URL rather than the full string, though that full string remains as a field in the core_data table.
+It is clearer to use only the variable part of the ROR URL rather than the full string, though that full string remains as a field in the core_data table.
 The core_data table contains only the id, full id (URL), status and year established.
 The other singleton data of the ror record, relating to date and schema of creation and last modification, are collected separately into an 'admin_data' table.